saharuth-nu/todo-api-golang/README.md

 ## 📖 Description

-To-Do List API เป็น RESTful API ที่พัฒนาโดยใช้ Golang สำหรับจัดการ Task Management (ระบบงานที่ต้องทำ) พร้อมด้วย Basic Authentication Middleware เพื่อจัดการผู้ใช้และงาน
+To-Do List API is a RESTful API built with Golang for managing tasks.
+It comes with Basic Authentication Middleware to handle user registration, login, and secure task management.

 ### ✨ Features
-- 👤 จัดการผู้ใช้ (สร้างผู้ใช้, เก็บ credentials)
+- 👤 User management (create users, store credentials)
-- ✅ จัดการงาน (สร้าง, อัพเดตสถานะ, ลบ)
+- ✅ Task management (create, update status, delete)
-- 🔍 ดึงรายการงานทั้งหมด พร้อม filter ด้วย status
+- 🔍 Retrieve a list of tasks with optional status filter
-- 📄 ดึงรายละเอียดงานตาม UID
+- 📄 Get detailed information for each task by UID

 ## 🏗️ API Endpoints